scarter-the-buff/werewolf-personas/crew_ai/werewolf_crew/presonalities.md

 ---

-# Two Kinds of Attitude:
+# Two Kinds of Orientation toethe Outer World:

 The only dimension no tmentioned by Jung.